-The Office of the CFO must provide a copy of the management representation letter (see Section IV.5) for the preparation of the Government-wide management representation letter and for the compilation of the Financial Report.
-The Office of the IG must provide a copy of the legal representation letter and related schedules for the compilation of the Financial Report.
-(See IV.4 and IV.5 for additional guidance).
+The Office of the CFO of the entity must provide a copy of the management representation letter (see Section IV.5) for the preparation of the Government-wide management representation letter and for the compilation of the Financial Report.
+The Office of the IG of the entity must provide a copy of the legal representation letter and related schedules for the compilation of the Financial Report.
+(See Section IV.4 and Section IV.5 for additional guidance).